 Infectious hepatitis infects through contaminated food and water.
 Vaccination consists of two injections about 12 months apart, which protects for up to 25 years.
 The first vaccination protects for 12 months.
 The hepatitis A vaccine can be combined with the vaccine against hepatitis B .

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 There is considerable risk of malaria and prophylaxis is recommended.
 Chloroquine

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 moving to CR or Belize with my family my wife will teach school I will homeschool my daughter is it safe ?
 Can u make a good living there?

 CR is said to be the safest place is Central America.
 Some say it has crime rates lower than the US!
 It certainly has a low homicide rate.
-It's not on the ro... read more »almost 4 years ago
+It's not on the ro... read more »about 4 years ago